OfficeDev/TrainingContent/O3658-1 Modification of SharePoint Sites Using SP Apps/Lab.md

 * Visual Studio 2013 Ultimate with Azure SDK v2.5
 * Access to an existing Windows Azure tenant (to be used as the hosting platform for applications that are installed for a typical Office365 sites.)
 * SharePoint Designer 2013.
-* Download the [Demos](Demos/) folder.
+* Download the [O3658-1 Demo](Demos/O3658-1 Demo.zip) zip file and extract it.
 Note the location of these files.
 You will need these files to complete the labs.

 ##Lab Overview